-Our Asset Management segment includes the activities of our asset-based lender, Salus, and our asset managers, EIC and CorAmerica.
+Our Asset Management segment includes the activities of our asset-based lender, Salus, and our asset manager, CorAmerica.
+During the Fiscal 2016 Quarter, the operations of our other asset manager, Energy & Infrastructure Capital, LLC ("EIC"), were wound down.

 Through Salus, we are a provider of asset-based loans to the middle market across a variety of industries.
 During the fiscal year 2015, Salus' loans were funded through capital commitments from Salus' equity, funds committed by FGL and Front Street Re (Cayman) Ltd. ("Front Street Cayman"), a wholly-owned subsidiary of Front Street, as participants and funds committed by Salus' collateralized loan obligation ("CLO") securitization.
-As of March 31, 2016, Salus, along with its co-lender Front Street Cayman, have funded loans totaling \$184.6 million aggregate principal amount outstanding on a consolidated basis.
-As of March 31, 2016, \$115.2 million of Salus' loans were non-performing and the loan loss allowance established for these loans was \$45.1 million.
+As of June 30, 2016, Salus, along with its co-lender Front Street Cayman, have funded loans totaling \$82.0 million aggregate principal amount outstanding on a consolidated basis.
 During the fiscal year ended September 30, 2015, following certain organizational changes at Salus, Salus determined to focus its efforts primarily on monitoring, servicing and collecting its existing loans and not to underwrite any new loans.
 Salus may, however, pursue other opportunities that it may consider strategically advantageous or complimentary to its efforts to collect its existing loans.
 It is expected that Salus' operations will significantly diminish as it collects on the loans in its portfolio.